 Reports of breaches should state what has happened or is currently happening and when works or activities possibly requiring planning permission commenced.
 The identity of the person(s) believed to be responsible and any contact details if available should be made known.
-Where possible, please provide dated photographs of work in progress as these can assist greatly in determining the problem.
-Complaints lacking in a reasonable level of detail to commence the investigation may be referred back, thereby resulting in delay in setting up the investigation.
+We require photographs of work in progress as these can assist greatly in determining the problem.
+Complaints lacking in a reasonable level of detail to commence the investigation will be referred back, and if further detail is not provided, the case will be closed.
 Complaints can be registered by completing the on-line complaint form.
 Click here to open the form Planning Enforcement Complaint Form.